 Saka no Ue no Kumo Museum

 Matsuyama has a very rich literary heritage, and Ryōtarō Shiba is one of the most well-known novelists in the city.
 The Saka no Ue no Kumo (Clouds over the slope) is an important Japanese historical novel set in the Meiji period.
-The triangular museum with concrete exterior itself was designed by the famous Japanese Architect, AndoTadao (安藤忠雄), and inside the premise, it has shown plots of the novel and pictures of Matsuyama from the Edo period.
+The triangular museum with a concrete exterior itself was designed by the famous Japanese Architect, AndoTadao (安藤忠雄), and inside the premise, it has shown plots of the novel and pictures of Matsuyama from the Edo period.

-Bansuiso (Bansui Mansion) was up the slope on the same road of the Saka no Ue no Kumo Museum and the final stop of the city tour bus.
+Bansuiso (Bansui Mansion) was up the slope on the same road as the Saka no Ue no Kumo Museum and the final stop of the city tour bus.
 It was an elegant French-style mansion building constructed in 1922 and now it was a multi-functional venue for private parties and functions.
 It has also areas opened to the public for visitors to appreciate the architecture and small exhibits.

-After spending a day in the Matsuyama Castle and the city center, we reached the better part of our stay in the city – The Dōgo Onsen.
+After spending a day in Matsuyama Castle and the city center, we reached the better part of our stay in the city – The Dōgo Onsen.

 Why Dōgo Onsen?